JaneliaSciComp/SongExplorer/README.md

 of detected sounds that have no corresponding annotations.
 Annotating known types in these spots should improve generalization too.

-First, set `label types` to "annotated" and train a model that includes "time" and "frequency" plus all of your existing wanted words ("mel-pulse,mel-sine,ambient,other").
-Then, use the `Detect` button to threshold the recordings that you want to search for novel sounds.
+First, use the `Detect` button to threshold the recordings that you want to search for novel sounds.
 Save their hidden state activations, along with those of the manually annotated sounds, using the `Activations` button by setting the label types to "annotated,detected".
+Set `equalize ratio` to a small integer as well, so that words with few samples are not obscured by those with many.
 Cluster and visualize as before.
 Now rapidly and alternately switch between `annotated` and `detected` in the `kind` pull-down menu to find any differences in the density distributions.
 Click on any new hot spots you find in the detected clusters, and annotate sounds which are labeled as detected but not annotated.
 Create new word types as necessary.

 ## Scripting Automation ##